 CV17 - Meeting Point for the conception vessel.
 Calms the spirit and harmonizes yin Qi

 GV14 - Meeting Point for the governing vessel.
 Facilitates and invigorates Qi flow and harmonizes yang Qi.

-To balance the points, press each one with a deep, sustained pressure until you feel a change.
+To balance the points, press in circular motion until you feel a change.
 Then pulse pressure on the point for another while.

 If a 24-point session is too long, find each point but treat only the one that are sore.